eliffcereen/Test-Otomation/README.md

 As this is an internally used project and not intended for general public use, installation details are not provided.
 The repository serves more as a reference or a showcase of the project's capabilities.

 ## Dependencies
-Given that the project is written in JavaScript, it likely depends on several Node.js modules.
-Common modules for such projects might include:
+The project primarily uses JavaScript and is built with various Node.js modules.
+Key dependencies include:
 - Mocha/Chai for testing.
-- Selenium WebDriver for browser automation.
+- XPath for navigating and selecting nodes in HTML/XML documents, replacing the need for Selenium WebDriver.
 - Express.js for any web server functionality.
-(Note: These are speculative and based on common practices in test automation projects.)

 ## Contributing
 Contributions to the project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests.